tomwhross/pdb-tutorial/README.md

 ```

 The method [`set_trace()`](https://docs.python.org/3/library/pdb.html#pdb.set_trace) hard codes a breakpoint at the line you place
-it.
+it the command.
 Let's try it now by opening up the `main.py` file and adding the breakpoint on line 8:

 `file: main.py`
 ```python